ElyasMo/Thesis_HC_CS/README.md

         m=m+1
 LFC_LJP005_x1.to_excel("LFC_LJP005_x1.xlsx")
 ```
 Accordingly, we will have four matrixes for four cancer cell lines.
-In rows we can see the gene symbols and in columns we can see the information about purterbagens (LJ00), time point (24h), batches (x), and even wells in each plates as abbteviations.
+In rows we can see the gene symbols and in columns we can see the information about purterbagens (LJ00), time point (24h), batches (x), and even wells in each plates as abbteviations (Figure 1).

 ![LFC](https://github.com/ElyasMo/Thesis_HC_CS/blob/main/LFC_Example.PNG)
+                                   **Figure 1: LFC matrix for a cancer cell line**
 ## Gene-Gene correlation
 Various methods could be used to compute gene-gene correlation.
 In this study, we compared Spearman's rank correlation coefficient, Pearson correlation coefficient, and Kendall rank correlation coefficient.
 Based on the performance of these methods, one of them was considered as the gene-gene correlation reference method.
 The [SciPy.stats](https://docs.scipy.org/doc/scipy/reference/stats.html) in python3 was used to calculate gene-gene correlations.